Killing of Clément Méric: Death

 A sale of Ben Sherman and Fred Perry apparel – popular with both extreme groups – was taking place on the Rue de Caumartin in the 9th arrondissement of Paris.
-The far-left group verbally provoked the far-right group, and physical violence spilt onto the street, resulting in Méric's death.
+The far-left group verbally provoked the far-right group and waited outside the store for 40 minutes, before the fight that led to Méric's death.
+Neither Méric nor Morillo were involved in the initial verbal confrontation, having both been called as reinforcements.
+Two security guards said that they prevented Méric from entering the store to fight the skinheads, and told him to refrain from violence, especially against physically larger men; the security guards also told the skinheads to exit to the right to avoid meeting the left-wing group, which was ignored.
+Only six seconds elapsed between the two groups meeting each other outside, and Méric falling to the floor.

 Later in June 2013, security footage from Paris's RATP Group public transit agency showed Méric hitting Morillo in the back.
-Morillo then turned around and punched him in the face.
-The video however did not make it clear whether Morillo was armed with brass knuckles, which would have been illegal regardless of context.
+Morillo then turned around and punched him once in the face, leading to Méric’s death.
+Although there is no video evidence, some bystanders stated Morillo was armed with brass knuckles, which would have been illegal regardless of context.
+The video was seen but not shown by RTL Group, who disputed a reconstruction by France 2 which showed Méric striking a passive Morillo; RTL's report said that Morillo was fighting two other men at the time that Méric approached him.

 Legal process

 The Paris prosecutor wanted to charge Morillo with murder, but the investigating judge rejected this and instead charged him with manslaughter.

+A contentious issue in the trial was whether Morillo was armed with brass knuckles, as the accused's own text messages and witness statements supported that he was, while the autopsy was inconclusive.
+Brass knuckles are legally sold to adults in France, but their use in this case would prove that Morillo and supplier Dufour had prepared to commit violence.

 In September 2018, Morillo was found guilty of manslaughter and Dufour of supplying brass knuckles, while a third man was acquitted of violence to other people.
 Morillo was sentenced to 11 years in prison and Dufour to seven.
 Morillo was imprisoned for only 55 days before he appealed and was released on licence.
 Dufour was also released on appeal in January 2019, ahead of an appeals trial in Évry in December of that year.

 The appeals trial was postponed due to a public transport strike, and then the COVID-19 pandemic.
 In June 2021, Morillo was sentenced to 8 years and Dufour to 5.